Tabloid talk show: Trash TV

 Walter Goodman wrote in a 1995 column (after the Murder of Scott Amedure):

 Daytime shows like Ms. Jones's, Ricki Lake's, Richard Bey's and Jerry Springer's have caught on, making "Oprah" seem prissy, "Donahue" seem highbrow and "Geraldo" seem restrained.

 Springer also featured women or men admitting to their partners that they were transvestites who had convinced their partners that they were a different sex, or revealing that they were pre- or post-op transsexuals.
 Morbidly obese babies and an 800-pound man who was unable to leave his house were also featured – with Springer and a contracted construction crew demolishing the man's wall to get him out.
 Violence and fights between guests became almost ritual, with Springer's head of security Steve Wilkos separating the combatants to prevent fights from escalating; Bey sometimes stopped fights himself.
 Both shows were criticized for promoting immorality and graphic language on TV.
 In response, Springer claimed he had no creative control over the guests.

 Maury would go on to become one of the most enduring examples of the format, albeit less sensational.
 Debuting the same season as Springer and likewise initially having a more serious focus, host Maury Povich over time developed a largely formulaic series that carved out a niche: by the 2010s, Maury had become almost synonymous with adversarial DNA paternity testing and polygraph.
 A typical episode of Maury features a poor woman, often with a checkered sexual background, accusing a past sexual partner of being the father of her child, which the man will categorically deny.
 At the end of the segment, Povich dramatically reveals the results of the paternity test, and the affected parties react with strong emotion.
 By the 21st century, Maury had already earned a reputation as being "miles further down the commode" than Springer, and the name of the show would become a byword for dysfunctional parental situations.
-Maury would continue until Povich, at age 83, announced his retirement in 2022; the basic format is to be continued in a follow-up show hosted by Karamo Brown.
+Maury would continue until Povich, at age 83, announced his retirement in 2022; the basic format continued in a follow-up show hosted by Karamo Brown for the next four years.